Back

 When Paul and I made the decision to reduce our reliance on animal products it led us to eventually eliminate all meat and fish, but not dairy.
 This somehow wasn’t something Paul and I felt the need to eliminate at the time, in fact not until much later after surviving our world traveling for 9 months as vegetarians and had settled in Australia around 2014.

 Whilst we did care a lot about preventing and addressing cruelty to animals when we saw it, we didn’t perceive ourselves to be avid vegans.
-We just didn’t like the idea eating and cooking dead animals!
+We just didn’t like the idea eating and cooking dead animals and eating the deritives in food or wearing clothing that came from them!

 Travelling for that 9-month period as vegetarians wasn’t easy for us at all.
 We ventured to all corners of the globe where a few places were very accommodating especially where we organised it in advance and had guides supporting us, but it was very challenging most of the time when we had to forage for our own food.